alex-taffe/iOS-Restrictions-Cracker/README.md

 apt package coming soon

 ## Compile from source
-Make sure that gcc (4.7 or newer), make, openssl and openssl-dev are installed on the machine
+Make sure that gcc (4.7 or newer), make, openssl and openssl-dev are installed on the machine (Linux only, macOS see [Docker](#Usage-with-Docker).
+This will be fixed in future builds)

   `sudo apt install gcc make openssl libssl-dev`